Tomiwa-Oladejo/Portfolio/index.md

   BSc (Hons) Computer Systems (Cyber Security) – Graduated with a 2:1</b></dd>
 </dl>

 I decided to create this website as a means to showcase the collection of various projects I have completed.
 The numerous projects within this portfolio have provided me with hands on experience in various areas of the captivating field that is cyber security.
-Furthermore, through the exploration of these projects, I have been able to vastly expand the scope of my knowledge, in addition to positively benefitting from the luxury of continuous learning.
+Furthermore, through the exploration of these projects, I have been able to vastly expand the scope of my knowledge, in addition to positively benefitting from continuous learning.

 Please feel free to contact me if you wish to have a discussion.